 Wireless networks usually don’t provide the same level of security as a wired connection, especially in public places like airports, hotels, and hotspots, in order to make it easier to access the network.
 Unless it’s absolutely necessary, it’s probably best to avoid checking financial account information through an unsecured WiFi connection.

 Never allow browsers to remember your username and password.
 When finished, be sure to logout completely to terminate your online session.
 If you are using a computer other than your own, clear out the browser history and delete the temporary files and history after logging out of your accounts.
 You can double check https websites by verifying the padlock icon on the status bar to view the security ticket for the site.
 In the “Issued to” popup window, the name should match the site you think you are on.
 If it doesn’t match up, you could be on a spoofed site.

 Stay safe on social networking sites and never include anything that would expose you to thieves.
 This includes personal and business names, addresses, phone numbers, job titles, birth dates, schedule details, daily routines, and whether or not you are home or on vacation.
 Many times thieves have the answers to break into your financial accounts by clicking on the “Forgot Password” link because they can guess your mother’s maiden name, your hometown, high school mascot, etc. because this information can be found on your social networking site.

 Monitor your accounts.

-For more information on arming yourself with knowledge against ID theft, please visit hillsbank.com’s ID theft video.
+For more information on arming yourself with knowledge against ID theft, please visit hillsbank.com’s Customer Protection Center.
 It’s a great resource that provides information on ID theft and how to prevent it, and what steps to take in case you become a victim.